hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Configurator/Credentials.md

 ## System Credentials

 On all games there are five default *System* credentials:
 * *Server* - An example Credential for server-to-server communication.
 By default, this allows a playerId to be sent with the request, and the request would be processed as if it was sent by that player.
-This Credential is also set up to receive any asyncronous messages sent to any players while connected to the platform.
+This Credential is also set up to receive any asynchronous messages sent to any players while connected to the platform.
 * *Debug* - This Credential adds JavaScript debugging capabilities to the connection to the platform.
 * *Server-send* - Same as the *Server* Credential, except that this Credential doesn't receive asynchronous messages.
 * *SFTP* - This Credential gives access to the sftp endpoint, allowing remote systems to deliver files for processing by the platform.